mifsudmatthew/mifsudmatthew/README.md

 # Hi there 👋

-**I am Matthew, currently a student at the University of Malta doing a bachelors in Computer Science.
+I am Matthew, currently a student at the University of Malta doing a bachelors in Computer Science.

+All projects found here are built from the ground up, that is, from the design up to the implementation.

 Here are some ideas to get you started: